rafabolivar/terraform_nutanix_cloud-init/README.md

     ubuntu@ubuntu:~/terraform$ ./terraform apply

 Once you execute this command, you can check in Prism Central that a new Virtual Machine is being deployed.
-By default, the name of the VM will be ***rafa_tf_vm***.
+By default, the name of the VM will be ***Rafa_TF_VM***.
 This can be easily modified editing the Terraform configuration files.

 # Useful links